 As times are tough for everybody gift certificates are a great way for clients to support you whilst keeping value for themselves.
 In the example above Kim asked clients, if they were in a position to do so, to pay half of their regular treatments upfront which she would keep on record and then they would pay the other half once things return to normal.
 She outlined that this was to help her through this difficult time and pay for life's necessities right now.
 Great job Kim!

-Alternatively you could ask clients to buy gift certificates for themselves or friends and family to redeem once you are up and running again.
-As a small token of thanks you could even offer an inexpensive extra or a small discount as incentive such as;
+As a small token of thanks for their support right now you could even offer clients who purchase gift certificates an inexpensive extra or a small discount as incentive such as;

 A fantastic way you can continue to demonstrate your value to clients is to provide them with a personalised exercise plan.
-Many therapists have been sharing their experiences with consultations over zoom and skype in our Facebook group but another great, and time saving option, is to take advantage of a free three month trial we have negotiated with the amazing software from Rehab My Patient.
+Many therapists have been sharing their experiences with consultations over zoom and skype in our Facebook group but another great, and time saving option, is to take advantage of a free trial with the amazing software from Rehab My Patient.

 This platform allows massage therapists, physiotherapists, osteopaths, and chiropractors to create professional looking tailor made exercise plans for their clients using an impressive bank of high resolution ready to go photos and video, as well as giving therapists the ability to host secure video consultations to help guide clients through exercises, check in on their progress and provide feedback.